 Root initiation and subsequent growth of cuttings are strongly influenced by the physical and chemical properties of the rooting medium.
 An ideal propagation medium should provide adequate aeration, moisture retention, drainage, and mechanical support to facilitate root development and enhance cutting survival (Fonteno & Nelson, 1990).
 Variations in media composition can markedly affect oxygen diffusion, water availability, and nutrient uptake in the root zone, thereby influencing rooting success and early plant vigor (Beardsell et al., 1979).

 Optimizing the rooting medium is therefore a critical factor in improving the efficiency of vegetative propagation systems for Jasminum officinale (Das et al., 2023).
 The present study aims to assess the effect of different growing media on the rooting and early growth performance of Jasminum officinale stem cuttings.
 The findings are expected to contribute to the development of efficient propagation protocols and provide practical recommendations for nurseries and commercial growers to enhance large-scale production of this economically valuable species.
+(Add more contents in the Introduction section)

 2. MATERIALS AND METHODS

 A series of propagation experiments was conducted at the University of Colombo Institute for Agro Technology and Rural Sciences at Waligattha in Hambantota located in the southern dry zone of Sri Lanka.
-It belongs to the Agro-ecological region of DL5 with an annual rainfall of 1257 mm and an average daily temperature of 31 0C.
+(Add the Latitude and Longitude of the city for better understanding) It belongs to the Agro-ecological region of DL5 with an annual rainfall of 1257 mm and an average daily temperature of 31 0C.
+(Reference)

 2.1 COLLECTION OF PLANTING MATERIALS

-Stem cuttings were collected from mother plants growing in the field and they were considered as the material for evaluation.
+Stem cuttings were collected from mother plants(name the plants) growing in the field and they were considered as the material for evaluation.
 Branches of J. officinale were detached early in the morning from apparently healthy mother plants.
 Immediately after detaching, basal end of the branch was dipped in a bucket containing clean water to prevent branches from wilting during transportation.

 2.2 PREPARATION OF PLANTING MATERIAL

-Depending on the stage of growth, cuttings were classified as hardwood, semi hardwood, softwood and stem apices to be tested as different stem cutting types.
+Depending on the stage of growth, cuttings were classified as hardwood, semi hardwood, softwood and stem apices to be tested as different stem cutting types (Add images for better understanding).
 They were cut under water to prevent from air being trapped in vascular systems which restrict root formation.
 These cuttings were taken as three nodal cuttings bearing 3 –4 leaves.
 A slant cut was made at the basal end using a sharp blade to create a larger surface area required for rooting.
-These cut surfaces were dipped in a Roocta hormone just before planting in polybags in order to promote rooting.
+These cut surfaces were dipped in a Roocta hormone (Chemical Name) just before planting in polybags to promote rooting.

 2.3 Treatment structure